karmaniverous/entity-manager/.stan/system/stan.todo.md

   - Added CF generic to QueryOptions and threaded through EntityManager.query, rehydratePageKeyMap/dehydratePageKeyMap, ShardQueryFunction/Result/Map,
     and BaseQueryBuilder (class + QueryBuilderQueryOptions).
   - No runtime changes; preserves default unknown for backwards compatibility.

+- EntityManager.query CF generic
+  - Added CF parameter to EntityManager.query signature and forwarded to the internal query() function.
+Aligns with BaseQueryBuilder and QueryOptions CF threading.
+  - Fixes TS2558 from generic arity mismatch.